-If you have a rabbit at home that has recently lost it's partner, allow a certain amount of time for grieving (usually about 2 weeks) and then make an appointment with your local rescue centre to choose a new mate for your lonely rabbit.
+If you have a rabbit at home that has recently lost its partner, allow a certain amount of time for grieving (usually about 2 weeks) and then make an appointment with your local rescue center to choose a new mate for your lonely rabbit.

 The best mate for your rabbit is one that they choose themselves and are interested in.
 Unlike some popular human cultures, it is always best to let your rabbit choose their own partner.
 Bunnies have in-depth personalities and so have their own preferences, rabbit bonding will be easier if you pay attention and go along with their instincts.